reasonml-community/bs-socket.io/README.md

 ```

 Then the previous implementation of `MyServer.on` would no longer
-compile with the reason that you haven't handled the case where the
+compile with the reason that you haven't handled the `Logout` variant
-message is `Logout`.
+of the `clientToServer` type.

 ## Couple Gotchas